THE THING FROM ANOTHER WORLD

 - I swear there's a lady scientist in here somewhere.
 She does not get anything to do, not even anything coffee-related.

-- It would be unfair to expect a throughgoing sense of wonder from a creature-feature like The Thing, but the discovery of the UFO sure as hell offers it up: it's eerie and recalls Lovecraftian occultism and sacred geometry, evoking vertiginous and hard-to-place feelings of inadequacy before a cosmos that is at best indifferent to us, and, at worst, hates our guts.
-It's on the shortlist of "best sequences in a 50s sci-fi movie," and would place on a longer list of "best ever."
+- It would be unfair to expect a thoroughgoing sense of wonder from a creature-feature like The Thing, but the discovery of the UFO sure as hell offers it up: it's eerie and recalls Lovecraftian occultism and sacred geometry, evoking vertiginous and hard-to-place feelings of inadequacy before a cosmos that is at best indifferent to us, and, at worst, hates our guts.
+It's on the shortlist of "best sequences in a 50s sci-fi movie," and would place even on a longer list of "best ever."

 - But, speaking of eerie, the stethoscope sound of the Thing's seedlings, described as a crying child, is as conceptually creepy as anything.